vinayBagde/vinayBagde/README.md

 - 🌱 I’m currently learning **Database: SQL & NoSQL**

-- 💬 Ask me about **"💻 building dynamic, full-stack applications from the ground up!"**
+- 💬 "💻 Passionate about building seamless web experiences with MERN!
+Ask me about APIs, React magic, MongoDB, and all things full-stack!"

 - 📫 How to reach me **vinaybagde0@gmail.com**